Timeline: Protests against Saleh rule in Yemen

 Sept 29 - Heavy clashes rock northern neighborhoods of Sanaa, breaking truce.

 Sept 30 - Saleh says he will step down only if key rivals do not take over.
-Yemeni and U.S. officials say Anwar al-Awlaki, a U.S.-born Muslim preacher linked to al Qaeda's Yemen-based wing, has been killed in an air strike.
+Yemen says it killed Anwar al-Awlaki, a U.S.-born Muslim preacher linked to al Qaeda's Yemen-based wing, in an air raid.
+A senior U.S. official confirms Awlaki's death.

-Oct 1 - Yemeni official attacks the United States, saying it showed a lack of respect for democracy by renewing its call for Saleh to step down.

-Oct 3 - United Nations envoy Jamal Benomar leaves Yemen to brief the Security Council on what appeared to be a fruitless effort to end the crisis.

 (Reporting by Jason Benham; Editing by Tim Pearce)